top of page

 Stress and overwhelm contribute to a host of health issues.
 Over 70% of Americans report that they regularly experience physical and psychological symptoms of stress.

+• Physical Health Issues Making unhealthy meal choices and drinks being in stress can only exacerbate further health issues because we don’t tend to make the best choices for our bodies when we’re caught up in the busyness.
 According to the Mayo Clinic, “Stress that's not dealt with can lead to many health problems, such as high blood pressure, heart disease, stroke, obesity and diabetes.”
 They also say, “Getting sick easier due to a weaker immune system”.

+• Mental Health Issues In social situations people just expect everyone to be festive.
+It's pretty difficult to do that when you’re feeling anxious, restless or depressed.
 The Mayo Clinic lists anxiety, restlessness, lack of motivation, memory problems, overwhelm, grumpiness or anger and depression or anxiety as common mental health issues accompanying stress.

+• Behaviour Some common signs of being lost in busyness or stress patterns can be, unable to move forward, exercising less, over eating or under eating, angry outbursts, drug or alcohol misuse or avoiding gatherings with family and friends.
 Exercise and social gatherings can help release stress, however the very things that could help are avoided because when we’re lost or stuck it can be difficult to take any step forward alone.

-The Holiday Season can bring back memories that can be difficult to feel again.
+• Emotional Stressors The Holiday Season can bring back memories that can be difficult to feel again.
 Some examples could be, the death of a close family member or friend, a break up or divorce, a job loss or maybe growing up with unhappy scenarios which come up again every year.

-Click the photo for your Guide.
+Click the photo for your download.

 “We stay so busy that the truth of our lives can’t catch up.” — Brené Brown